 As mentioned in the previous section, we recommend testing the GFCI safety feature on the scoreboard display's AC power cord during the initial installation process.
 Afterwards, assuming the cord is in good condition, apply power to the scoreboard display first.
-Although there is no harm in powering the control console first, powering the sign first will cause the numeric displays to remain blank.
+Although there is no harm in powering the control console first, the illuminated digits and indicators on the sign will remain blank if the scoreboard display receives power before it receives data.
 Any LEDs that are illuminated on the sign in this condition would indicate a problem at the scoreboard display.